basecamp/bc3-api/sections/chatbots.md

 You can use the information in the creator block to enforce permission controls.
 If you have a deploy bot, then maybe only certain people, with pre-specified IDs, will be able to interact with it.

+Note that Basecamp does not authenticate these POSTs to your command URL — there's no signature or shared secret on the request.
+The unguessable URL itself is what keeps the payload trustworthy, so keep it secret, and don't treat the creator block as your only authorization control: anyone who knows the URL can POST an arbitrary payload to it.
+If your bot does anything sensitive, perform your own authorization before acting on a command.

 If the interactive chatbot is able to provide a response right away, it can, as stated above, just return that as part of a text/html content-typed response with status code 200.
 This response has the same format as all other rich text in Basecamp, but also accepts these additional tags: `table tr td th thead tbody details summary`.
 The pair of details/summary is particularly